 ENIP is an extensive investment programme into Georgia’s transmission infrastructure.
-It will be implemented through 2023 year.
-The total investment is 234.9 Mio.
+Implementation of the programme will be completed through 2023-2026 years.
+The total investment is 325 Mio.
 EUR, funded by EBRD and KfW, including 9.9 Mio.
 EUR grant funding from the EU Neighbourhood Investment Platform (NIP), partly intended for investments and for financing Technical Assistance.
 GSE (Georgian State Electro System JSC) is responsible for the implementation of several sub-projects, with Technical Assistance of international consultants.The infrastructure components of ENIP are located across all of Georgia – in the regions of Imereti, Guria, Raja, Svaneti and Kakheti.
 Under ENIP, amongst others, more than 561 km of transmission lines and 13 substations will be constructed, extended or rehabilitated.

 By former Financial Cooperation Programmes, Georgia’s energy infrastructure has been decisively improved.
 The Georgian economy has been given a vital boost by the improved stability of its transmission network and additional power transmission capacities to Turkey.On 1 July 2016 the Association Agreement between the EU and Georgia entered into force.
 As part of the agreement Georgia reinforces its energy infrastructure further, especially its electricity grid.
 Georgia shall also improve its energy efficiency and develop the use of renewable energy sources.
 It moves also towards integration of its energy market with that of the EU and to strengthening energy security and convergence with EU-regulations.